openeuropa/oe_authentication/README.md

 To configure the container with User's structures and with some examples of User, you can use files present on the folder `tests/fixtures/mock-server-config/`.

-The container docker that provides the EULogin Mock Service `ecas-mock-server:4.6.0` are available on a private repo `registry.fpfis.tech.ec.europa.eu`, please contact [DEVOPS team](DIGIT-NEXTEUROPA-DEVOPS@ec.europa.eu) to have credential.
+The container docker that provides the EULogin Mock Service `ecas-mock-server:4.6.0` is available on a private repo `registry.fpfis.tech.ec.europa.eu`, please contact [DEVOPS team](DIGIT-NEXTEUROPA-DEVOPS@ec.europa.eu) to request access.

 See [Docker login](https://docs.docker.com/engine/reference/commandline/login/) to connect to the repository.